top of page

 Why Accessibility Matters for Small Business Owners

-When your website is hard to read, navigate, or understand, you’re unintentionally turning potential customers away.
+When your website is hard to read, navigate, or understand, you unintentionally turn potential customers away.

-Rachel explains that inclusive design benefits everyone: from people using screen readers or with visual impairments, to older users who aren’t tech-savvy, or anyone browsing on small screens.
+Rachel explains that inclusive design benefits everyone.
+This includes people using screen readers, those with visual impairments, older users who aren’t tech-savvy, and anyone browsing on small screens.

 The 3 Biggest Accessibility Barriers on Small Business Websites